 What do you do if you have a three acre paddock in front of your house and two young boys desperate to get out and play?
 Well, if you’re Alan Gerrard you use it as an excuse to build a huge tree house.

-Perfect Setting"There's a number of things going on out there," Alan said, "and it's all part of trying to improve the environment for us, the boys in particular."
+“There’s a number of things going on out there,” Alan said, “and it’s all part of trying to improve the environment for us, the boys in particular.”

 Anyone looking at the Tudor hunting lodge set in its grounds would imagine it was the perfect environment already.
 But the house is only separated by the paddock from a busy A-road in Essex and the noise is very intrusive.